Sales Coaching Tips & Techniques To Maximize Results

 1. Know your role as a coach

-• Which of your actions do you think helped to determine the outcome?
+• What of your actions do you think contributed to your results?

-• How can you modify your actions to create more positive results?
+• How can you modify your actions for a better outcome?

 • How will you feel when you reach your goal?